TheCSharpAcademy/CodeReviews.Console.HabitTracker/README.md

 - [x] Follow the DRY Principle, and avoid code repetition.
 - [x] Your project needs to contain a Read Me file where you'll explain how your app works.

+# Added Features
+- I managed to add another column to the table called 'Name'.
+When the user is prompted for Habit info, it now asks for the name of the Habit as well as the date performed and the quantity.
+- When prompted to input a date, the user can now type 'today' and the program will automatically fill in the current date.
+- Created a more user-friendly experience that doesn't clutter the console/terminal and leaves a friendly 'Goodbye' message when exiting.

 # Challenges
 - This was my first ever experience using SQL/SQLite.
 The most challenging part was learning how it all worked.
 I learned how to create connections and commands, how to interact with the tables using those commands, how to execute the different types of commands(ExecuteNonQuery, ExecuteReader, and ExecuteScalar), etc.
-- I think trying to learn how the SqliteDataReader works was pretty tough, but I was able to get it working enough to suit my needs.
+- I think trying to learn how the SqliteDataReader works was pretty tough (and to be honest I'm still not entirely about it).
-- I managed to add another column to the table called 'Name'.
-When the user is prompted for Habit info, it now asks for the name of the Habit as well as the date performed and the quantity.
+- In my attempt to create a more user-friendly experience I ended up using Console.Clear() much more often than I would like, and it feels a bit messy to me.
+However I'm unsure if there is a better way to do it.